Noble X - Episode 2: New Month's Eve

 John reminds himself it’s Friday and that he just needs to get through today and then he could decompress all this stress the best way he knows how, playing his songs.
 He has a special gig tonight, a New Month’s Eve party, saying goodbye to this sad February and hello to what he hopes will be at the very least a better March, with spring looming on the horizon.

-With the cake frosted simply and emblazoned with the message “Happy Birthday Everyone” and their acoustic guitars in hand, John and his brother arrive at the venue early to set up.
+With the cake frosted simply, emblazoned with the message “Happy Birthday Everyone” and their acoustic guitars in hand, John and Thomas arrive at the venue early to set up.
 Within the next hour the room quickly filled up.
 John is incredibly moved by the show of support and shares the cake with everyone, encouraging seconds as he explains “we all have a birthday this year” slowly chipping away at the message with each helping of cake he gives away.

 John plays these songs he’s played 100 times before with a fierce passion many have never experienced before.
 His mind hangs on for dear life when he sings lines like “my favorite girl in the whole wide world no she don’t talk to me no more” and “love can be so very very heavy.”
 And somehow he manages to make it through.
 The night’s performance had been a resounding success and he soaks in the melancholy.